 "I've been so inspired by MTV," he said shortly after his arrival at Eastover for rehearsals.
-"To have

 Asked how he came up with his fashion-world moniker, Indashio said: "I made up the word, I wanted to be exotic and anonymous because I was embarrassed at first, I didn't want anyone to know it was me."

 But now, he went on, "it's my alter ego, larger-than-life personality.
 Like Clark Kent, Indashio is my Superman.
 Everyone has a little Indashio inside, so I wanted to to let people bring out their inner Indashio, to let it all hang out.